 Tel.: +49 (0)221 470-89872

 Master programs related to quantum information and technology

-Information on the sites’ Master programs, in particular on the new areas of specialization, can be found on the respective websites of the partners:
+All sites offer Master programs or new areas of specialization related to quantum information and technology.
+More information can be found on the respective websites of the partners:

 - Master track on Quantum Technology at RWTH Aachen (poster)

 - Master program including specialized lectures on quantum technologies at the University of Bonn